astrovm/hosty/README.md

 https://example.com/hosts.txt
 ```

-Hosty accepts hosts-style files, plain domain lists, and common ABP/uBlock Origin/Brave/AdGuard-style filter lists.
-It extracts every valid-looking domain from uncommented content, so review third-party sources carefully.
-Whitelisting an unfamiliar filter source is safer than blacklisting it.
+Source files may contain plain domain names or hosts-style entries.
+Hosty extracts valid-looking domains from uncommented lines.
+It does not interpret browser filter-list syntax such as ABP, uBlock Origin, or AdGuard rules; use hosts-format versions of those lists instead.

 Run only with custom sources and local rules: